31 Dec Tackling Inflammatory Bowel Disease

 Inflammatory Bowel Disease whether termed Ulcerative Colitis or Crohn’s, need not lead to hopelessness and a life of misery.

 Most patients with proper effort, under hygienic care, can improve greatly and often recover entirely.
 Endless steroids destroy health leading to diabetes, osteoporosis, adrenal exhaustion, premature aging and many other problems.
-The newer “biological drugs” such as Remicaide while sometimes temporarily relieving symptoms, frequently fail after a time and the patient has a full resumption of their symptoms and often they are left much worse than before and then are led to resort to intestinal surgery and removal.
-Others on Remicaide or other immunosuppressive drugs develop cancer, tuberculosis or other serious infectious issues.
+The newer “biological drugs” such as Remicade, Humira, Enbrel and Entyvio while sometimes temporarily relieving symptoms, frequently fail after a time and the patient has a full resumption of their symptoms and often they are left much worse than before and then are led to resort to intestinal surgery and removal.
+Others on Remicade or other immunosuppressive drugs develop cancer, tuberculosis or other serious infectious issues.
 These tragic outcomes can usually be avoided if proper analysis and the right steps are taken in time.

 Case Study: Ulcerative Colitis/Crohn’s Disease